top of page

 • Small teams and groups build a Bottom-Up Community (see Chapter One)

 The goal is to build communities where people share core values and work steadily for greater fairness and mutual respect.
-This commitment to working together and showing compassion can help Americans "promote the general welfare" and move toward "a more perfect union."
+This commitment to worki together and be compassionate can help Americans "promote the general welfare" and move toward "a more perfect union."

 © 2025 powered by Wix